ckaesar/dive-into-langgraph/docs/README-en.md

 > In mid-October 2025, LangGraph released version 1.0.
 The team announced this as a stable release and expects the interfaces not to change significantly, so now is a great time to learn it.

+This is an open-source ebook project designed to help Agent developers quickly master the LangGraph framework.
 [LangGraph](https://github.com/langchain-ai/langgraph) is an open-source agent framework developed by the LangChain team.
-It’s powerful — memory, MCP, guardrails, state management, and multi-agent capabilities are all built in.
+It's powerful — memory, MCP, guardrails, state management, and multi-agent capabilities are all built in.
 LangGraph is typically used together with [LangChain](https://github.com/langchain-ai/langchain): LangChain provides the building blocks and tools, while LangGraph focuses on workflow orchestration and state management.
-To help you ramp up quickly, I’ve extracted the most important features from both libraries and organized them into 11 chapters.
+Therefore, both libraries need to be learned.
+To help you ramp up quickly, this tutorial extracts the most important features from both libraries and organizes them into 11 chapters.

 ## 2. Installation